See if ZTALMY is

 The most common side effects of ZTALMY include:

 These are not all of the possible side effects of ZTALMY.
 For more information ask your healthcare provider or pharmacist.
 Tell your healthcare provider about any side effect that bothers you or your child or that does not go away.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at www.fda.gov/medwatch or 1-800-FDA-1088.
-You may also contact Marinus Pharmaceuticals at 844-627-4687.
+You may also contact Immedica at 1-844-627-4687.